I’m a computer scientist, intensely interested in computer security and privacy.

 I’m a minimalist and a low-tech guy.
 Passionate by computer science.
 Secretly I do not like modern technology.
 I prefer basic phones, simple cars, watches and so on.
 I like books, pen, papers and photos.
 I hate e-readers and “smart” devices.
 Of all the things I own, the most important for me is probably my piano.

-This principle is also valid when it comes to my tastes in software development and my current computer.
+This principle is also valid when it comes to my tastes in software development and with hardware.
 My favorite programming languages are Python and OCaml and text editors of choice are Emacs and Kate, depending on the mood.

 It’s all about open source

 I try to dedicate a significant part of my life to promoting knowledge sharing

 mainly, but not only, in the field of computer science.
 This is why my

 software projects and ideas are public and under copyleft licenses.

 You can share, use and remix my work.

 I think it’s also important to make donations to the projects I am relying on.